riccardovacirca/dev.tomeex/docs/PROJECT.md

 - **Incremental changes:** Use `make` for deployment (defaults to full deploy due to JNDI hot reload issues)
 - **Clean redeploy:** `make clean && make deploy`
 - **Known Issue:** Quick-deploy has been DISABLED due to JNDI context corruption after multiple hot reloads (see README.md Known Issues)
+- **Cloned projects:** Use `make install` to set up database and deploy when cloning from a remote repository

 ### Database Configuration